abrarahmadraza/Coursera_Capstone/README.md

     - Determine the optimal number of clusters using silhouette scores.

 5. **Visualization**:
-    - Use the **Folium library** to display clusters on a map of Chennai.
+    - Use the **Folium library** to display clusters on a map of San Francisco.
     - Highlight areas suitable for specific business categories.

 ## Results